Indigenous Place Names

 - Nagwichoonjik (Gwich’in)

-In 2016, Manitoba approved 117 Indigenous place names.
-One of them was the new name Weenipagamiksaguygun for Lake Winnipeg, the traditional Anishinabe name used by the Poplar River First Nation.
+In 2016, Manitoba approved 117 Indigenous place names, including Weenipagamiksaguygun, the traditional Anishinaabe name used by the Poplar River First Nation for Lake Winnipeg.